Honest answers to common questions about barefoot living, shoes, and starting your journey.

 For a more detailed look at this topic, read the full answer here.

 Sure!
 Almost all barefoot shoe brands have at least one annual sale, and often you can get 5-20% off with one of my affiliate discount codes.
+My whole list is here.
 If in doubt, try BAREFOOTBRIT in the coupon box at the checkout.
 Add a 5, 10 or 20 for some sites.